PDLPorters/pdl/README.md

 PDL ("Perl Data Language") gives standard Perl the ability to *compactly* store and *speedily* manipulate the large N-dimensional data arrays which are the bread and butter of scientific computing.

 PDL turns Perl into a free, array-oriented, numerical language similar to (but, we believe, better than) such commercial packages as IDL and MatLab.
 One can write simple perl expressions to manipulate entire numerical arrays all at once.
-Simple interactive shells, `perldl` and `pdl2`, are provided for use from the command line along with the `PDL` module for use in Perl scripts.
+A simple interactive shell, `perldl`, is provided for use from the command line along with the `PDL` module for use in Perl scripts.

 WARNING: There is absolutely no warranty for this software package.
 See the file COPYING for details.